 I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

-I built a Web Terminal PoC using xterm.js + Node.js with the Amazon Bedrock AgentCore Runtime Shell API.
-I will organize the SigV4-signed WebSocket connection and the binary frame format confirmed in this verification.
+I built a Web Terminal PoC using xterm.js + Node.js with the Shell API of Amazon Bedrock AgentCore Runtime.
+I will summarize the SigV4-signed WebSocket connection and the binary frame format confirmed during this verification.

 2026.06.07